WHAT IS AUTISM?

 workers sat in a row, close up of a computer and hands and headphones

-Autism in the Workplace
+Support in the Workplace

 Employers can foster inclusion through clear communication, flexible working, and sensory-friendly spaces.
 Staff training also helps build a more supportive and productive environment.